This post may contain affiliate links. Please see our disclosure policy.

 Now grab a spoon or a bag of potato chips and dig in!
 The salty crunch with the sweet, saucy beans?
 My Papa swore by it and after one bite, you will too.

-- Freeze: Transfer the cooled baked beans to a freezer-safe container and freeze for up to 3 months.
+- Leftovers: Store in an airtight container in the refrigerator for up to 5 days or store in a freezer-safe container and freeze for up to 3 months.
 Thaw overnight in the refrigerator before reheating.

 - Reheat: Transfer the refrigerated or thawed baked beans to a baking dish.
 Cover with foil and bake at 300℉ for 45 minutes, or until warmed through.
 Alternatively, microwave in a heat-safe dish, covered with a lid or damp paper towel, in 60-second intervals, stirring between each interval, until warmed through.